-The outhaul on my MC-Scow gets a lot of use and has caused its share of headaches, including needing three repairs, and also probably contributing to breakage of three tack slugs.
-My repair shop, S&R Marine in Pewaukee, WI claims to do plenty of repairs on outhauls, so I may not be an outlier.
-After talking to S&R Marine and John Porter, a frequent SailZing contributor, I’ve collected some tips to prevent outhaul failures.
+The outhaul on any boat gets a lot of use and can cause its share of headaches.
+Outhaul failures are often race-ending events.
+Although outhaul failures seem rare, S&R Marine in Pewaukee, WI claims to do plenty of repairs on outhauls.
+After talking to S&R Marine and John Porter, a frequent SailZing contributor, we collected six tips to prevent outhaul failures or manage their impact.

 Prevent Outhaul Failures